williamyeny/duke-registration-enhancer/README.md

 To test the lambda server, please check out the [Serverless Quick Start guide](https://serverless.com/framework/docs/providers/aws/guide/quick-start/).

+Note: lambda server is not being used ATM

 ## Contributing

 Please go to [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute